Katelyn Runck Shows Off Incredible Abs In Black Sports Bra & Pink Thong

 Katelyn did not wear any accessories with her outfit.
 She appeared to be sporting some makeup, though, including what looked to be contoured cheekbones, bright highlighter, shaped brows, and a light pink color on her full lips.
 Katelyn wore her long, dark hair down in messy curls.

 Katelyn posed with one hip cocked to the side in a way that emphasized her hourglass figure.
-She raised an elbow and leaned it against the fence as she held a bottle of BYLT energy drink in her other hand.
-She held the bottle down at her hip, which drew attention to her lengthy pins.
-Katelyn smiled brightly at the camera.
+She raised an elbow and leaned it against the fence as she held a bottle of BYLT energy drink in her other hand, down at her hip, drawing attention to her lengthy pins.

 The post garnered more than 7,300 likes and nearly 400 comments in an hour, proving to be a hit with Katelyn’s fans.
 Many of the model’s followers left praise for her flawless physique in the comments section.